 2.5.3 Survey Tools

 Land surveyors use survey tools, such as the Global Positioning System (GPS), in the acquisition of control points.
 Cartographers use control points gathered and created by surveyors as reference points to tie taxlot boundaries to real-world locations.
 This has increased the speed at which highly accurate cadastral maps are produced.
-When necessary to gather control points in the field, a licensed land surveyor will determine the appropriate tool.
+When it is necessary to gather control points in the field, a licensed land surveyor will determine the appropriate tool.

 2.5.4 Integration of Themes

 The primary Framework data themes required by the Cadastral theme are Geodetic Control and Orthoimagery.
-Geodetic control provides the key to integrating the cadastral and orthoimagery themes, as well as all other themes.
+Geodetic control provides the key to integrating cadastral and orthoimagery themes, as well as all other themes.
 As noted in 2.5.2 above, geodetic survey control points provide highly accurate locations to which taxlot boundaries must be tied.
 Similarly, the Orthoimagery Framework theme is used to portray approximate boundary locations for taxlots

 The cadastral theme is often used as a base layer for many mapping applications.
 It is imperative that the cadastral theme be both accurate and complete to enable integration of other Framework themes.
 Other Framework themes that rely on accurate and complete cadastral data as a foundation include Administrative Boundaries, Cultural, Land Cover/Land Use, Utilities, and Transportation.
 By following these recommendations, cadastral data can be used for the widest array of functions.
 Taxlot boundaries are often coincident with administrative boundaries and with changes in land use, so the cadastral theme must integrate spatially with both.
 Address points, building outlines, and most other features that comprise the Cultural Framework theme lie within the boundaries of individual taxlots, so these features must integrate spatially with the cadastral theme.
 Many features of the Utilities Framework are components of systems that are intended to provide products and services to individual taxlots.
 As such, the Utilities Framework must integrate spatially with the cadastral theme.

-The primary Framework data themes required by the Cadastral theme are Geodetic Control and Orthoimagery.
-Geodetic control provides the key to integrating the cadastral and orthoimagery themes, as well as all other themes.
-As noted in 2.5.2 above, geodetic survey control points provide highly accurate locations to which taxlot boundaries must be tied.
-Similarly, the Orthoimagery Framework theme is used to portray approximate boundary locations for taxlots.
+.

 2.5.5 Encoding

 Cadastral boundaries are encoded in points, lines, polygons, and attributes.
 These convey information about the location and descriptions of each feature.
 To date, no specific encoding scheme for cadastral data has been adopted.
-However, it is intended that this standard be in alignment with the encoding schema(s) developed through the FGDC’s Cadastral Data Content Standard and the cadastral initiative being pursued by OMB’s Geospatial Platform (GeoPlatform) Initiative.
+However, it is intended that this standard be aligned with the encoding schema(s) developed through the FGDC’s Cadastral Data Content Standard and the cadastral initiative being pursued by OMB’s Geospatial Platform (GeoPlatform) Initiative.

 2.5.6 Accuracy